-The condenser coil is fabricated with round tube copper hairpins and plate fins of various materials and/or coatings (see Model Number Nomenclature in Appendix A on page 81 to identify the materials provided in this unit).
-The coil may be one-row or composite-type 2-row.
-Composite 2-row coils are 2 single-row coils fabricated with a single return bend end tubesheet.
+The condenser coil is fabricated with round tube copper hairpins and plate fins of various materials and/or coatings (see "Model Number Nomenclature" on page 79 to identify the materials provided in this unit).
+The coil may be one-row or composite-type two-row.
+Composite two-row coils are two single-row coils fabricated with a single return bend end tubesheet.